neeraj8078/delta-demo/README.md

+# delta-demo
-# This is a Demo for Git & Github class.
+This is a Demo for Git & Github class.